- Ride your bike under control at all times. Reduce your speed on corners, narrow spaces or when approaching hikers.

 - Bring along appropriate clothing and supplies that will help you adjust to changing conditions.

 - Check local weather reports before venturing out to help ensure you are not caught off guard.
-Current weather conditions are included on the Cypress Hills Interprovincial Park website.

 - Most backcountry roads in Cypress Hills Interprovincial Park are closed in the winter.